gabrie30/bran-muffins/README.md

 ### Cooking

-Combine ingredients, dont over stir, then bake for 20 mins at 425 degrees.
+Combine ingredients, dont over stir, then bake for 20 mins at 425 degrees in greesed muffin tin.

 ### Storing